Do you want to start earning money from your website with through WordPress membership management?

 Create a Complete Membership Website in 2 Easy Steps

 If you want to create an online community, then WordPress plugins are the easiest way to add membership functionality to your website.
 Don’t believe me?
-In this section, I’ll show you how to generate all the pages required to create and support a flourishing online community, in just two steps.
+In this section, I’ll show you how to generate all the pages required to create and support a flourishing online community on your WordPress membership site, in just two steps.

 For this quick and easy tutorial, I’ll be demonstrating the UserPro plugin—if you opt for a different membership plugin then the steps may differ, but as long as you choose a professional, high-quality membership plugin, the process should be just as easy.